nothings/single_file_libs/README.md

-# Other single-file public-domain/open source libraries with minimal dependencies
+# Single-file public-domain/open source libraries with minimal dependencies

-In addition to all of [my libraries](https://github.com/nothings/stb), there are other, similar libraries.
+I am the author of a large number of [single-file C/C++ public domain libraries](https://github.com/nothings/stb).
+I am not the only person who writes libraries like this, so below are other, similar libraries.

-The following is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.
+Generally, the following is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.